Free 3D CAD Models

 In doing so we hope to increase each individual’s confidence in their ability by encouraging them to share best practice and to help one another improve their practical skills in design and product development.
 Despite the unprecedented challenges, C-VAP has been incredibly successful, and we are excited about the future of the project.

-As part of the C-VAP project, we provide CAD 3D models which are free to download and can help students to gain an insight into some of the design techniques employed by architects and builders on some of the world’s most famous landmarks.
+As part of the C-VAP project, we provide CAD 3D models which are free to download and can help students to gain an insight into some of the design techniques employed by engineers and architects on some of the world’s most famous landmarks.
 These can be seen below.

 Of course, CAD would be useless without 3D printing so it’s also important to understand how the two are linked and what goes into creating a 3D model.
 3D printing relies on STL (STereoLithography) and other similar files formats.